 In the outdoors, I’m not afraid of snakes or bears and definitely not insects.
 But I’ll admit it: ticks absolutely freak me out.
-I especially hate removing ticks.
-I’m always afraid that I’ll accidentally squish the tick with tweezers, causing blood to squirt everywhere.
-To make my life easier, I upgraded to a tick removal tool with me at all times.
+Because ticks can transmit so many diseases, I started carrying a tick removal tool with me at all times.